justshivam/Cat-And-Dog-Prediction/README.md

 - Type `source ./venv/bin/activate` to activate the virtual environment.
 - Type `pip3 install -r requirements.txt` to install all the required dependencies.
 - Type `jupyter-lab` to run the jupyter-server.

+## How to Predict?

+Follow the First 4 steps from `How to run?` section.
+After that, use `python predict.py [.../path/to/img]` to predict the images.